The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Fujifilm X-T2 vs X-Pro 2

 However, the X-Pro 2 has that hybrid OVF.
-I will forever love shooting through the range finder style OVF, there is nothing else like it.
+I will forever love shooting through the range finder style OVF; nothing else is like it.

 Where the X-T2 is better

-The X-T2 is lighter, smaller, and also has more features like 4k video.
+The X-T2 is lighter and smaller and has more features like 4k video.

 You can also customize the X-T2 a little more with the menus.
 Like on the X-Pro 2, you can only set the power saving option to be 2-minutes or 5-minutes.
-If you’re not used to turning your camera on and off to save battery life, then you’re going to have terrible battery life.
+If you’re not used to turning your camera on and off to save battery life, then you’ll have terrible battery life.

 I also really like the ISO and Shutter dials on the X-T2 and the way they lock more than I like how they set up the X-Pro 2.
-I just never loved the way the ISO dial works on the X-Pro 2.
-You get used to it and it’s fine, but the X-T2 is just easier.
+I never loved how the ISO dial works on the X-Pro 2.ย You get used to it, and it’s fine, but the X-T2 is easier.

-Boost Mode also enhances the autofocus speed and the fps the camera is capable of shooting.
+Boost Mode also enhances the autofocus speed and the fps the camera can shoot.

 Where the X-Pro 2 is better

-The OVF is a lot of fun and sometimes it’s nice to set the camera to viewfinder only and just run treat it like a classic film camera.
-And I think that’s what makes the X-Pro 2 such a desirable camera.
-It just feels so classic, and it’s one of those cameras that are a conversation starter everywhere you go, especially if you get a nice leather case.
+The OVF is a lot of fun, and sometimes, it’s nice to set the camera to viewfinder only and treat it like a classic film camera.
+And I think that makes the X-Pro 2 such a desirable camera.
+It feels so classic, and it’s one of those cameras that areย a conversation starter everywhere you go,ย especially if you get a nice leather case.

 Fujifilm X-T2 | Using Retro Lenses